Can you be forced into a care home?

 can you be forced into a care home

-You cannot be forced into a care home by family or friends.
+Your family and friends cannot force you into a care home.
 Can Social Services force someone into a care home is a question with a more complicated answer.
-Everybody’s situation is unique and is treated as such by Social Services.
-In some circumstances, a person can be required to move into a care home, either permanently or for a short period.
+Everybody’s situation is unique and Social Services treats them as such.
+Some circumstances may require a person to move into a care home.
+This could be either permanently or for a short period.
 Below are some circumstances which might make it necessary for you to stay in a care home.

 You need 24-hour care or supervision

 needs assessment will result in a plan for what type of care you need and how much of it.
 Some people with conditions such as dementia need round-the-clock care.
 If you cannot live with a family member and that level of home care is not practical financially then you may have to go into a care home in order to receive the care you need.
-So the answer to can Social Services force someone into a care home is yes, if they are assessed as needing to.
+So the answer to can Social Services force someone into a care home is yes, if assessment shows they need to.

 Find your ideal care home